mwadman/mwadman.github.io/_posts/2018-02-08-OpenStack-Lab-Network-Introduction.markdown

 # Overview

-This post is the first in a series that plans to document my progress through installing and configuring a OpenStack Lab, focusing primarily on the configuration of the network.
+This post is the first in a series that plans to document my progress through installing and configuring an OpenStack Lab, focusing predominantly on the configuration of the network components.

 The series will roughly look like the following:
 1. [Setup VirtualBox and virtual machines using Vagrant.](https://wadman.co.nz/2018/04/08/OpenStack-Lab-Network-Vagrant/)